Sree Narayana Gurukulam College of Engineering

 Sree Narayana Gurukulam College of Engineering was established in 2002 by Kunnathunadu S.N.D.P Union.
 It is named after Sree Narayana Guru (1855–1928).

 Campus

-The campus occupies 40 acres in the outskirts of Kochi.
+The campus occupies 40 acres at Kadayiruppu in the outskirts of Kochi.
 The college is 4 km north of Kolenchery and 14 km south of Perumbavoor on the Kolenchery - Perumbavoor road.
 The college is housed in its permanent location and has a constructed area of 165,400 sq ft.
 It has separate dormitories for men and women.
 The ladies' hostel is located within the campus.